---

 Re-verify using the original method.

-If you're using Nuxt, check out Nuxt SEO which provides automated sitemap generation, robots.txt, and OG images.
+If you're using Nuxt, check out the [Nuxt Search Console guide](/learn-seo/nuxt/launch-and-listen/search-console) which covers automated sitemap generation, robots.txt, and OG images.

 [Learn more about Search Console in Nuxt →](/learn-seo/nuxt/launch-and-listen)